csglab/REMBRANDTS/README.md

 #### Example

 Two example datasets are provided in the `./examples/` folder.
-You can run REMBRANDTS on these examples by running either of these commands:
+You can run REMBRANDTS on these examples using either of these commands:
 ```bash
 bash ./REMBRANDTS.sh Tissue_stability ./examples/Tissues.SRP056969/table.txt ./examples/Tissues.SRP056969 0.99 linear
 ```